Herman Schell: Biography

 In 1892, he began to work as university pastor and his Dominical sermons become very popular, as he referred in 1899.

 In 1893, after the publication of Katholische Dogmatik (in three parts), the local bishop blocked his promotion to the chair of dogmatics.

 Subsequently, the monographies Der Katholicismus als Princip des Fortschritts (1897) e Die neue Zeit und der alte Glaube (1898) gave him an international reputation, but they were indexed by the Roman Curia on 24 February 1899.
-This decision caused resentment in Würzburg and beated him personally.
-Neothomist theologians accused his thought of being monist, rationalist and Protestant.
+This decision caused resentment in Würzburg and beat Neothomist theologians accused his thought of being monist, rationalist and Protestant.

 Between 1901 and 1905 Scheel published Religion und Offenbarung, Jahwe und Christus and Das Evangelium und seine weltgeschichtliche Bedeutung, that didn't cause particular criticisms within the Roman Catholich Church.

 On 31 May 1906 Schell died at age 56 of heart failure.
 The funeral took place on 11 June 1906 at the university church of Würzburg.
 On 18 July 1908 it was unveiled a public monument in his honour, an initiative which many Roman Catholics saw as a provocation.
-Subsequently, the Schell's chair at the University of Würzburg was assigned to professor Philipp Kneib.
+Subsequently, Schell's chair at the University of Würzburg was assigned to professor Philipp Kneib.

 The Schell's writings have been substantially rehabilitated only after the Second Vatican Council.